 Check with your doctor if you are pregnant or breastfeeding before using these creams.

-Often used to treat hypertrophic scars, silicone gel — based on a 2013 study — increased collagen levels and lowered melanin levels in stretch marks.
+Often used to treat hypertrophic scars, silicone gel — based on a — increased collagen levels and lowered melanin levels in stretch marks.
 Silicone gel also lessens itching that might be associated with stretch marks.

 If your goal is to eliminate the stretch marks on your biceps, there are various treatment options that have proven to be effective.
 However, you should understand that no treatments are guaranteed to completely eliminate stretch marks.
 Options include: